AndrewMax1/qastartup-git-demo/README.md

-This s qastartup GIT project course
+This is qastartup GIT project course
+This project is the best